COINHOUSE TERMS AND CONDITIONS OF USE

 Customers with a legal entity Customer Account must use the bank card and bank account of the legal entity and not those of a natural person, and vice versa.

-All Transactions paid by credit card on the Website must be secured by the “3D secure” system for online security.
-The use of a VPN by the Customer may block credit card purchases on the Website due to the restrictions of the payment provider and COINHOUSE.
+All Transactions paid by credit card on the Website and the Mobile App must be secured by the “3D secure” system for online security.
+The use of a VPN by the Customer may block credit card purchases on the Website and the Mobile App due to the restrictions of the payment provider and COINHOUSE.
 The Customer is therefore requested not to use a VPN.
 COINHOUSE cannot be held responsible for the consequences of a failure during a Purchase due to the use of a VPN by a Customer.
 The Client recognises having acknowledged and accepted the Payment Service Provider’s TCU which is used to process bank card transactions.

 COINHOUSE reserves the right to verify the personal data provided by the Customer and to take all measures deemed necessary to verify the identity of the Customer whose bank account is debited.
 This verification may take the form, in addition to the verification of the identity and/or domicile of the Customer, of a request for the communication of all banking documents such as an IBAN prior to the validation of the Transaction.